pnnl/QuGCM/README.md

 # QuGCM and ADAPT-GCIM code and data

+## For Downfolded Hamiltonians

+Please visit https://github.com/npbauman/DUCC-Hamiltonian-Library for downfolded Hamiltonians and all the related experiments.
+The updated ADAPT-GCIM code is also listed in `Quantum_experiments/ADAPT-GCIM/src` folder in that repository.

 ## Folder "QuGCM" for the original Quantum Generator Coordinated Method (QuGCM)

 Code and data for QuGCM paper[(arXiv)](https://arxiv.org/abs/2212.09205) [(published)](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.5.023200)